 Meet the World’s Largest and Smallest Hummingbirds

-You might think all hummingbirds are about the same size, but two species stand out as the largest and smallest hummingbirds on earth.
+You may think all hummingbirds are the same size, but the giant hummingbird and bee hummingbird stand out as the largest and smallest hummingbirds on earth.

 Not all hummingbirds are created equal.
 Discover the species that are the largest and smallest hummingbirds in the world, as well as the smallest birds you can see in the United States.